gabrielrowan/Django-Products-Rest-API/README.md

 1) `/Products/` - Here you can view all products, delete all products or add a new product
 2) `/Products/id` - Here you can view, update or delete an individual product

-### Training Wheels :bike:

-As this is my first Django project, I have included comments in the code that have helped me to become more familiar with the different aspects of the framework

 ### Learning Points :ledger:

 No project is build without making mistakes and learning from them.
 Here are some mistakes which I learnt from: